DeepakSawalka/Formula-F1-Lakehouse-Architecture/README.md

 ### 4. Data Warehousing

-I utilize **Databricks SQL** to bring data warehousing capabilities and enhance performance.
+Utilized **Databricks SQL** to bring data warehousing capabilities and enhance performance.
 This allowed me to run complex queries and perform data analysis directly on our delta lake.

 ### 5. Data Visualization